Economics (B.A.)

 40 credits at the upper-level

-Upon completion of the Economics major students will demonstrate:
+Upon completion of the Economics B.A. degree, students will be able to:

-- awareness of the assumptions and policy implications of different economic paradigms.
+- Demonstrate awareness of the assumptions and policy implications of different economic paradigms.